 The lender has no physical address

 Bartholomy says even if it does, it may be a fake.
 His Better Business Bureau office had a fraudster give a Charlotte, North Carolina, address that proved to be a vacant lot.
-Plug the address you find into Google Maps to see if there's a business located there.
-If you don't find any indication of the location, you should avoid the lender as this could be a loan scam waiting to happen.
+Plug the address you find into Google Maps to see if there’s a business located there.
+If you don’t find any indication of their location, you should avoid the lender as this could be a loan scam waiting to happen.

 For an additional check on the business’ authenticity, dial directory assistance and ask for the lender’s phone number.